holysnippet/pico_eth_doc/README.md

 ### Steps:

-- Get the code, you can make a clone of the GitHub repository of the source code:

-Navigate to your development folder, then:
+- Get the code, you can make a clone of the GitHub repository of the source code, navigate to your development folder, then:
 ```bash
 git clone https://github.com/holysnippet/pico_eth.git
 ```